Business Entities: Pros and Cons

 A major disadvantage of the C corporation is that it must pay ordinary income taxes on long-term capital gains.
 On the other hand, the top long-term capital gains tax rate for individuals is, at most, 20%, a rate that only applies to taxpayers in the 37% bracket; for all others, the rate is 15% or 0%.

-Unlike the changes for regular taxpayers, most of which expire in 2025, most of the tax changes for businesses have been made permanent.
+Unlike the changes for regular taxpayers, most expiring in 2025, most of the tax changes for businesses are permanent.

 Employment Taxes

 Employment taxes — Social Security and Medicare taxes — must be paid on earned income.
-Employers pay ½ of the tax while the employee pays the other half.
+Employers pay 1/2 of the tax while the employee pays the other half.
 An additional 0.9% Medicare tax applies to those individuals earning at least $200,000 annually.
 However, only the employee pays the tax — there is no employer share, but the employer must collect the tax.
 Employment taxes apply only to earned income, not to the profits of the S corporation.
 However, self-employment tax must be paid by sole proprietors and owners of pass-through entities.
 Because the owners are both employers and employees, they must pay the entire tax, but they are allowed to deduct the employer's portion of the tax, so they pay about 14.13% of their net income for employment taxes.

 Business income to a silent partner is considered passive income, so it is not subject to employment taxes but is subject to the 3.8% tax on net investment income if the partner's income is high enough.
-Corporate profits are not subject to any employment taxes.
+Corporate profits are not subject to employment taxes.

 Accounting Periods and Methods